 For a house to look clean, you can’t have any places collecting large amounts of dirt and filth throughout the week.
 Make sure you vacuum around the corners and baseboards of the wood floors to prevent buildup of dirt.

-To keep the floor from getting too wet, it’s a good idea to use a spray bottle and fill it with your preferred cleaning solution.
+To keep the floor from getting too wet, it’s a good idea to use a spray bottle and fill it with your preferred cleaning.
 This way you can spray a quick spray before you mop an area, instead of leaving water sitting for too long on the floors.

 It’s not as hard as you may think to keep wood floors looking great.
 They can be quickly cleaned throughout the week and deep cleaned on the weekends for a great shine that will last a long time.
 A few minutes a day can keep your floors looking clean all the time!